Skip to content

 Image courtesy of Amnesty International

-An attack on one’s ideas is very different from an attack on one’s identity or physical safety, and when the latter has occurred, it can take an exhausting, emotional toll on an individual.
-This is exactly why taking care of oneself before, during, and after an episode of online harassment is so crucial.
-Self-care is a critical component of producing one’s work and nurturing one’s ideas.
-So if you’re going to continue to write and publish online—and we hope you do—consider pursuing one or several of the options below.
+An attack on your identity or sense of physical safety can take a serious emotional toll on an individual, so it’s critical to take care of yourself before, during, and after an episode of online harassment.
+Self-care is an essential component of producing one’s work and nurturing one’s ideas.
+So if you’re going to continue to write and publish online—and we hope you do—consider pursuing one or several of the following options to accommodate your unique situation.

 • Keep a journal.
-Journaling about your online experience can be a helpful means of processing your trauma and can also give you important distance from the experience.
+Journaling about your online experience can be a helpful means of processing your feelings and can also give you important distance from the experience.
+You can either journal in an offline document on your computer or phone, or in a physical notebook.

 • Read and write.
 For writers and journalists, this tends to be a no-brainer: Reading and writing—especially material that diverges from your day-to-day genres—can help relieve stress.